tomatolog/manticore/doc/sphinx.rst

-ZONE limit operator, added in 2.0.1-beta, is quite similar to field limit operator, but restricts matching to a given in-field zone or a list of zones.
+**ZONE limit operator** , added in 2.0.1-beta, is quite similar to field limit operator, but restricts matching to a given in-field zone or a list of zones.
 Note that the subsequent subexpressions are notrequired to match in a single contiguous span of a given zone, and may match in multiple spans.
 For instance, ``(ZONE:th hello world)`` query willmatch this example document: